 On April 13, 2022, AEGLE Partners, 2 LLC ("AEGLE") initiated an arbitration in Michigan against the Company with the American Arbitration Association.
-AEGLE asserted claims related to a certain Supply Chain Consulting Agreement entered into between AEGLE and the Company in 2019 (as amended from time to time, the "Agreement"), and a disagreement between AEGLE and the Company regarding whether AEGLE is entitled to payment of certain fees and warrants pursuant to the Agreement.
-AEGLE's complaint seeks, among other things, three times the payment of such alleged fees and warrants and recovery of AEGLE's costs and expenses.
+AEGLE asserted claims related to a certain Supply Chain Consulting Agreement entered into between AEGLE and the Company in 2019 (as amended from time to time, the "Agreement"), and a disagreement between AEGLE and the Company regarding whether AEGLE is entilled to payment of certain fees and warrants pursuant to the Agreement.
+AEGLE's consta and expenses.
 We believe that the claims made by AEGLE in its complaint are without merit and we intend to vigorously defend ourselves against them.
 Arbitration in this matter is scheduled to begin in April 2023.